pytorch/serve/examples/Workflows/nmt_transformers_pipeline/README.md

 # Workflow pipeline example using nmt transformer nlp model

 This example uses the existing [nmt_transformers](../../nmt_transformer) standalone example to create a workflow.
 We use three models, in two examples to demonstrate stringing them together in a workflow.
-To change the default batch size and batch delay the yaml file for the workflow can to be changed.
+The default batch size and delay can only be changed via the YAML file.
 This cannot currently be set via the REST API.

 _NOTE: This example currently works with Py36 only due to fairseq dependency on dataclasses [issue](https://github.com/huggingface/transformers/issues/8638#issuecomment-790772391).
 This example currently doesn't work on Windows_